othelarian/nannig/README.md

 TODO list:

-* show two rectangles with nanovg on the window
 * timely change something about a rectangle
+* change code for the CandlManager
+* handle successive keyboard input
+* integrate konami code system
+* open the configuration window
+* make the second tick
+* go fullscreen with a code
+* go topping with fullscreen
+* use 'directories' to handle a conf file
+* list screens

 DONE list:

 * check for the mod key which can interfer with keyboard input
 * init nanovg
 * use `ControlFlow::WaitUntil()` for input detection

-WISH list:

-* detect and populate all screens
-* go fullscreen
-* save configuration
-* integrate konami code to unlock
-* go transparent
-* enable configuration
+* show two rectangles with nanovg on the window (one, but it's enough)